skoruba/IdentityServer4.Admin/README.md

 # Skoruba.IdentityServer4.Admin

-> The administration of the IdentityServer4 and Asp.Net Core Identity
+> The administration for the IdentityServer4 and Asp.Net Core Identity

 ## Project Status